retainful/site/content/pagecontents/how-it-works.md

 ---
 path: "/how-it-works"
 title: "How It Works"
-description: "Sending cart recovery emails can help you recover almost 70% of your lost sales.
-With Retainful, you get to retarget customers with abandoned cart recovery emails, automate cart recovery campaigns, get detailed insights on email performance and more."
+description: "See how Retainful helps recover abandoned carts and grow revenue 10x times on your store.
+Also, check out all other features of Retainful that makes it the best abandoned cart recovery tool."
-keywords: "Cart recovery email, Abandoned cart email"
+keywords: "abandoned cart recovery, abandoned shopping cart recovery,Next order coupon, Coupon generator, Smart coupon"
 ---

 <container>